Highways licence applications privacy notice

 Information collected by us

-As part of applying for a highway licence application (for example, for cranes and mobile working platforms on the highway, hoarding or site fencing, materials, scaffolding, skips, as well as tables and chairs on the highway) via an application form available either on the www.kent.gov.uk or www.gov.uk websites, we collect the following personal information when you provide it to us:
+As part of applying for a highway licence application (for example, for cranes and mobile working platforms on the highway, hoarding or site fencing, materials, scaffolding and skips) via a downloadable application form, emailed application form, or an online application form available either on the www.kent.gov.uk or www.gov.uk websites, we collect the following personal information when you provide it to us:

-- name and contact details, such as address, phone number, mobile number and email address.
+- name and contact details, such as address, phone number, mobile number, email address and postcode

 - location of where works are to be carried out.